almeida85/repoSeq/README.md

 # pdb2seq
-This repo contains to scripts that can be also used as modules.
+This repo contains two scripts that can be also used as modules.

+BLASTIdentityClust.py:
-BLASTIdentityClust.py: - Read .fasta files.
+- Read .fasta files.
 - Perform BLAST search.
 - Clusters sequences by identity.

+pdb2seq:
-pdb2seq: - Extracts sequences from PDB files.
+- Extracts sequences from PDB files.
 - Perform BLAST search
 - Generate a file with useful data of the protein.
 Based in ProtParam Tools from Expasy
 - Calculates the extintion coeficient from the sequence

 Contact: yasser.almeida@gmail.com